pinzimpossible/fullstack-apollo-react-express-boilerplate-project/README.md

 #### .env file

-Since this boilerplate project is using PostgreSQL, you have to install it for your machine and get a database up and running.
-You find everything for the set up over here: [Setup PostgreSQL with Sequelize in Express Tutorial](https://www.robinwieruch.de/postgres-express-setup-tutorial).
+Since this boilerplate project is using MongoDB, you have to install it for your machine and get a database up and running.
 After you have created a database and a database user, you can fill out the environment variables in the *server/.env* file.

 ```
 DATABASE=mydatabase